 “Grill the meat.”

-It may be nothing to you since they see you say and do these things in the kitchen.
-But for them, they’re unknowingly developing their communication skills.
+It may not be a big deal to you since they see you say and do these things in the kitchen.
+But for them, they’re unconsciously honing their communication skills.

 The Idea that stuff must be organized in the home